10 Essential Database Management Best Practices for 2025

 Actionable Implementation Tips

-- Adhere to the 3-2-1 Backup Rule: This industry-standard rule dictates maintaining at least three copies of your data, on two different storage media, with at least one copy located offsite.
-This drastically reduces the risk of a single point of failure and enhances disaster recovery capabilities.
+• Adhere to the 3-2-1 Backup Rule: Keep at least three copies of your data.
+Use two different types of storage media.
+Store at least one copy in an offsite location.
+This method removes single points of failure and strengthens your disaster recovery stance against site-wide issues.

 Reflection Prompt: When was the last time your organization conducted a full recovery test?
 What challenges did you encounter?